Effective with the 2014-2015 University Catalog, the university's general education program is renamed Mason Core.

 Under some circumstances, students may use a single course to fulfill more than one college-level requirement.
-It is also possible under some circumstances to use a single course to fulfill a university general education requirement and a college requirement or a requirement for the major.
+It is also possible under some circumstances to use a single course to fulfill a Mason Core requirement and a college requirement or a requirement for the major.
 See an academic advisor for more information.

 George Mason University has Guaranteed Admission Agreements with certain Virginia community colleges.
 Transfer students who are offered GAA admission and meet all of the terms of the GAA agreement with their Virginia community college may be eligible for a waiver of George Mason University's lower level Mason Core requirements.
 GAA students who receive the waiver are still required by the university to complete English 302 and a synthesis course.
 GAA students who receive the waiver and are pursuing a degree in the College of Humanities and Social Sciences are considered to have met all college requirements except for proficiency in a foreign language (required of BA students).